57blocks/website-article/articles/Our Guide to Modern Front-End Build Pipelines/README.md

 ### How to choose a CSS preprocessor for your project:

 +   **Identify Project Needs:** Understand what you want to achieve with a preprocessor, such as code organization, reusability, or improved productivity.
-+   **Compare Features:** Look at the main features offered by each preprocessor, such as variables, mixins, nesting, and inheritance.
-Choose the one that has the features you need.
++   **Compare Features:** Look at each preprocessor's main features, such as variables, mixins, nesting, and inheritance.
+Choose the one with the features you need.
-+   **Consider Ease of Use:** Evaluate the learning curve and ease of adoption for each preprocessor.
-Choose the one that you and your team find the most user-friendly and intuitive.
++   **Consider Ease of Use:** Evaluate each preprocessor's learning curve and ease of adoption.
+Choose the one your team finds the most user-friendly and intuitive.
 +   **Check Community Support:** Assess the size and activity of the communities surrounding each preprocessor.
 A larger community means more resources, support, and potential solutions to problems.
 +   **Evaluate Integration:** Consider the compatibility of each preprocessor with your existing tools, build systems, and editors.
 Choose one that integrates smoothly into your development workflow.
-+   **Assess Long-Term Viability:** Look for preprocessor options that are actively maintained and have a roadmap for future improvements.
-This ensures ongoing support and enhancements.nts.
-This ensures ongoing support and compatibility with future technologies.
++   **Assess Long-Term Viability:** Look for actively maintained preprocessor options with a roadmap for future improvements.
+This ensures ongoing support and enhancements.nts and ongoing support and compatibility with future technologies.

 ### Here's an example of how you can configure Sass in a Webpack project: